simoninireland/epydemic/doc/process.rst

 on each element of a locis.
 This means that loci with more elements will generate a higher rate of events.

-.. automethod :: Process.addEventPerElement
+.. automethod:: Process.addEventPerElement

 *Fixed-rate* events, by contrast, occur with a probability that's independent of the number of elements in a locus, as long as it's not empty.
 This means that the rate at which such events fire is independent of the size of the locus.

-.. automethod :: Process.addFixedRateEvent
+.. automethod:: Process.addFixedRateEvent

 These two kinds of events are both *stochastic*, in the sense that they are generated according to an exponential probability distribution.